Kyriaki Kouttouki: Career

-In 2019, she competed in the women's finweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
+In 2019, Kouttouki competed in the women's finweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 She was eliminated in her first match against Hung Yu-ting of Chinese Taipei.
 In 2019, she also represented Cyprus at the Summer Universiade in Naples, Italy and she won one of the bronze medals in the women's –49 kg event.